Juan-Jones/blogsphere/content/blog/how-to-start-a-podcast.md

 ### 11. Record an Episode

 Editing and uploading your first episode will take some work.
 If you are unsure of what a solid episode looks like, look at other episodes that are up and running.
 Ordinarily, a solid podcast starts off with a smooth introduction.
 It may include a theme song.
 However, you must make sure the music is royalty-free.

-#### FAQs

-1. How long should my episode be?
-You can create short or lengthy episodes.
-An episode should be at least fifteen minutes.
-2. How often should I deliver content?
-You should upload content on a weekly, bi-weekly, or monthly basis.
-Whatever option you choose, make sure you are consistent.